robjam1990/Psychosis.Characters/README.md

 - `speed`: The character's speed.
 - `skills`: A list of skills that the character knows.
 - `status`: A list of status effects that are affecting the character.
+- `is_dead`: A boolean indicating whether the character is dead or not.
+- `is_fleeing`: A boolean indicating whether the character is fleeing or not.
+- `is_defending`: A boolean indicating whether the character is defending or not.
+- `is_stunned`: A boolean indicating whether the character is stunned or not.
+- `is_confused`: A boolean indicating whether the character is confused or not.
+- `is_charmed`: A boolean indicating whether the character is charmed or not.
+- `is_berserk`: A boolean indicating whether the character is berserk or not.
+- `is_silenced`: A boolean indicating whether the character is silenced or not.
+- `is_poisoned`: A boolean indicating whether the character is poisoned or not.

 ## Usage